InfiniteWhispers/promptlibrary/library/mypersona/stepone.md

 - ✅ Target a total of **100–150 questions**
 - ✅ Include approximately **10–15% rephrased duplicates** as internal consistency checks
 - ✅ Do **not** analyze or interpret until the entire set is completed
-✅ Do *not* begin OCEAN analysis yet—this prompt exists to collect data only ✅ Do *not* store in memory
+- ✅ Do *not* begin OCEAN analysis yet—this prompt exists to collect data only
+- ✅ Do *not* store in memory

 ---

 ## ⏸️ End Behavior
 After all questions are complete, stop entirely.
-Wait for my instruction to proceed to the next phase "NARRATIVE CROSSWALK".
+Wait for my instruction to proceed to the next phase "CROSSWALK NARRATIVE".
+Prompt me to paste in the Prompt STEP TWO.